woocommerce/woocommerce-admin/packages/dependency-extraction-webpack-plugin/README.md

 ## Usage

 Use this as you would [Dependency Extraction Webpack Plugin](https://github.com/WordPress/gutenberg/tree/master/packages/dependency-extraction-webpack-plugin).
-The API is exactly the same.
+The API is exactly the same, except that WooCommerce packages are also handled automatically.

 ```js
 // webpack.config.js